OpenLMIS-Angola/sigeca-synchronization/sigeca_data_import_microservice/README.md

         "login_token": "dSFdoi1fb4l6bn16YxhgbxhlbdU=" // Basic token value taken from the client request of the server },
     "sigeca_api" : {
-        "api_url": "http://exmapleapisiggeca.org/api", // Endpoint used for fetching source of truth for facilities "headers": { // Headers used for the synchronization "ContentType": "application/json"
+        "api_url": "http://exmapleapisiggeca.org/api", // Endpoint used for fetchingsource of truth for facilities "headers": { // Headers used for the synchronization "ContentType": "application/json"
+        },
+        "credentials": {  // Credentials used for authorization of user "username": "username",
+            "password": "password"
         }
     },
     "database": { // DB Concetion used for the validating existing facilities in ORM "username": "db_user",
         "password": "db_passwd",
         "host": "localhost",